majakudlicka/Graduate-Algorithms/Dynamic-Programming/DP1.md

 Fibonacci numbers grown exponentially by ɸ (phi) = (1+ √5)/2 ~ 1.618

-This is known as a 'golden ratio.
+This is known as a 'golden ratio'.

 *Naive algorithm Fib1*